-(5) 1/36th of the shares underlying this option vest on September 23, 2020.
-Thereafter, 1/36th of the shares underlying this option vest monthly on the 23rd day in each month.
-In addition, the grant agreement provides for an "early exercise" feature subject to our right to repurchase unvested shares upon Mr. Lê-Quôc's termination from employment or service relationship with Datadog for any reason.
+(7)Mr. Agarwal's termination from employment or service relationship with Datadog for any reason.
+15% of the shares underlying this option vested on September 23, 2020, with the remaining 85% of the shares underlying this option vest monthly in 35 equal installments on the 23rd

+(8) day in each month, subject to Mr. Agarwal's continuous services through each such vesting date.
+In addition, the grant agreement provides for an "early exercise" feature subject to our right to repurchase unvested shares upon Mr. Agarwal's termination from employment or service relationship with Datadog for any reason.